White Pony: Release

 Upon release, White Pony debuted at No. 3 on the Billboard 200 below Britney Spears' Oops!...
 I Did It Again and Eminem's The Marshall Mathers LP, selling 178,000 copies in its first week.
 It is Deftones' highest-selling album to date, being certified 2× platinum by the RIAA on July 3, 2025.
 The album was also certified platinum in Australia and gold in Canada, New Zealand, and the United Kingdom.

 Five different editions of the album exist.
 On its release date, limited-edition numbered copies were released with solid red and black jewel cases.
 The two differently colored cases also featured different booklet inserts.
 Both limited-edition versions included "The Boy's Republic" but not "Back to School (Mini Maggit)."
 The edition with a gray cover was released as the initial non-limited version of the album and did not include "The Boy's Republic".
 This, along with the red and black versions, were the properly sequenced version of the album as the band intended.
 The gray version was later superseded by the current white version, which added "Back to School (Mini Maggit)" as the first track.
 This was only added as a marketing strategy, a decision that Moreno stated that he was unhappy with.
-The original release was also pressed on clear red vinyl for a promotional run of about 1,000 copies.

 In honor of the album's 20th anniversary, Deftones re-released White Pony on December 11, 2020, packaged with Black Stallion, a bonus remix album.
 Black Stallion features the full track list of the original White Pony album in order with each song recreated by a different producer with an "electronic, beat-driven" approach.
 Deftones originally conceived of doing a remix album prior to the recording of White Pony and had reached out to DJ Shadow to remix the entire album himself.
 Black Stallion includes remixes from DJ Shadow, Clams Casino, Robert Smith, Mike Shinoda and more; and was promoted with a music video for Purity Ring's remix of "Knife Prty".